 4 sem. hrs.
-Prereq.: AST 101, PHIL 226, SOCI 249, or consent of the instructor.
-Not offered in 2012-2014.]
+AST 101, PHIL 226, SOCI 249, or consent of the instructor.
+Not offered in 2014-2015 or 2015-2016.]

 Chronicles critical race theory as an intellectual field created in dialogue with dominant race and legal constructions since the civil rights movement in the U.S. Gives particular attention to key contemporary legal and political debates about affirmative action, assaultive speech, land rights, the punishment industry, violence against women, and multicultural education.
 Thompson.